 To the cook’s surprise, the older woman broke into tears and wept.

 She wasn’t a professional beggar at all, but the grandmother of the little girl, Daya, who had been abandoned by both her mother and father.
 Without income and desperate, the grandmother had begun begging at bus stops, train stations and on the streets.
-With a change of heart, the cook invited the grandmother to enroll Daya in the Bridge of Hope center, which was in a building wedged between a railway station and a slum, conveniently available to children without a future.
+With a change of heart, the cook invited the grandmother to enroll Daya in the Child Sponsorship Program center, which was in a building wedged between a railway station and a slum, conveniently available to children without a future.

 The little girl was enrolled in the center but was so filthy that other parents complained.
-The Bridge of Hope staff conducted an intensive scrub session to relieve the child of dirt and germs and to replace the same filthy clothes she wore each day with clean clothes.
+The Child Sponsorship Program staff conducted an intensive scrub session to relieve the child of dirt and germs and to replace the same filthy clothes she wore each day with clean clothes.
 They introduced her to soap and taught her to use it when she washed.

 As the report states, “Daya’s future hung in the balance.
-If rejected from the Bridge of Hope center, she would return to the streets as one of the hundreds of thousands of child beggars in Asia.
+If rejected from the Child Sponsorship Program center, she would return to the streets as one of the hundreds of thousands of child beggars in Asia.
 At some point, she would likely join the 20 to 30 million other boys and girls who are exploited as child laborers.”

-The staff was determined to see that Daya thrived in Bridge of Hope, and she grew up to be an educated young woman.
+The staff was determined to see that Daya thrived in the Child Sponsorship Program, and she grew up to be an educated young woman.
 However, millions of other children never get that chance.